Charles Glidden “Pete” Johnson, 77, of Bridgeport, WV and Blue Grass, VA passed away Tuesday, November 5, 2019, at Augusta Health in Fishersville, VA.

 Memorial contributions may be made to Highland Medical Center, P.O.
 Box 490, Monterey, Va.
 24465.

-To plant a tree in memory of Charles "Pete" Glidden Johnson, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Charles "Pete" Glidden Johnson, please visit our floral store.

 Highland Medical Center